Written and published in 2010 for The National Consortium of University Entrepreneurs (NACUE).

 I firmly believe that technology should be used to inspire and empower us to be better people – the Web’s potential to connect natural talents with passion and inspiration, provides you, us, our Universities, Enterprises and Societies, with a true catalyst for brilliance and value creation.

-Through exploring the differences between the so-called Social Media and Social Networks online, in comparison to the super fundamental, super natural, ‘Elementals’ of social norms and human behaviour offline, you can begin to understand the valuable building blocks between the social and the media.
+Through exploring the differences between 'so-called Social Media' and Social Connections/Networks online, in comparison to the super fundamental, super natural, ‘Elementals’ of social norms and human behaviour offline, you can begin to understand the valuable building blocks between the social and the media.

 I define these ‘Elementals’ as: fun, authenticity, kindness, usefulness, challenge and inspiration – expressed and experienced through art, story-telling, memes and the wider human sense of friendship.